 - How much maintenance will this hot tub need in the future?

+So what did you decide?
+Should you buy a used hot tub?
 Whether you choose to buy brand new or pre-owned, use this guide to help you make your decision.
 If you do, you’re sure to end up with a high-quality hot tub you and your family can enjoy for years to come.